Full-Spectrum, Broad Spectrum & the Entourage Effect

 There is a lot of debate about which of these three categories should be considered effective, legal or available for sale.
 So, what is the difference between full-spectrum, broad-spectrum and an isolated product and why are they beneficial?

-The difference between full-spectrum, Broad-Spectrum & Isolated CBD
+The difference between full-spectrum, Broad-Spectrum & Isolate CBD

 Like with most topics in the CBD industry, the distinction between the three types is up for debate, and the answer seems to change depending on who you speak to.
 We’re all learning in this industry so we have done some extensive research into the three types and have tried to understand as many perspectives as possible.